steamboatid/Noid4Php/readme.md

 from the C library stdlib.h in that order.
 Since 5.20.0, drand48() is implemented.
 In Php, rand() uses the underlying C library's rand (see [rosettacode.org]).

-So, to produce the same sequence, the default random generator is the perl one, run from the command line.
-This is not an issue in most of the cases, because perl is installed by default on all major distributions and servers.
+So, the process uses an emulator of the rand() function based on the ground of the C code (Perl_Random).
+The use of the Perl rand() is possible via the class Noid.
+Anyway, the result will be the same.

 * Database